discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 <Phase>
 <CMInformation title="Split 1 & 2">
 <InformationBlock>
-Try to contribute as much damage to the Anomalies as possible.
+Contribute as much damage to the Anomalies as possible.
+Try to use two skills at each Anomaly at minimum.
 </InformationBlock>
 <InformationBlock title="Tips">

 - You can use <Skill name="Unleashed Thump"/> and <Skill id="45743"/> to move through updrafts more quickly.
+- Use <Item name="Elemental Slaying"/> to speed up killing the Anomalies.
 - With <Instability name="Outflanked"/> try to flank the Anomalies.

 </InformationBlock>